nbrdsong/rnotify/README.md

 To use:

 - Open the R script you want to run in RStudio.
+- Make sure the script file is saved.
-- Go to Tools → Addins → Run Script with Notification (or whatever name you chose in addins.dcf).
+- Go to Tools → Addins → Run Script with Notification (under RNOTIFY).
 - The script runs in your Console.
 When finished, you will hear a beep and a Reminders notification will be scheduled for you.

 Console output: